 It comes well equipped with 2 rod mounts and throwing a trolling motor on the back makes this an excellent versatile choice for fishing if you are looking to hit the lakes with two people.
 It’s also excellent for fish that are easy to troll for, like crappies.

 Advanced Elements Lagoon 2 Inflatable: This versatile model is great for lakes, rivers and bays.
 It’s not intended for you to take down the Colorado River by any means.
 It’s a very reliable middle of the road model that will do the job well and keep you from falling in the water.
-It has great tracking abilities, but you should be cautious about the amount of weight you put into the watercraft.
+It has great tracking abilities, but you should be cautious about the amount of weight you put into the kayak.

 It’s only equipped to handle about 350 pounds, so two large adults will exceed the weight ratings pretty significantly.
 It’s best advised that if you intend to use this, and you have two people with larger frames to accommodate, you should look at a different choice.